 Visual artist, Giorgi Rodionov’s, newest photography book “My parents don’t talk to me” is a representative of a larger project focused on a stigmatized past and the communication issues between the generations of parents and children in post-Soviet reality.

-Those photos that were discovered in a dusty basement in a family house is a representation of an era that has become a shame to be remembered.
+“Silence that shouts out loud.
+We need to talk now and here.
+The informational vacuum in personal relations lead us to confusion and rootless creations.
+These photos, discovered in a dusty basement in a family house, are a representation of an era that has become a shame to be remembered.
 The last ruling generation of Soviet Georgia has re-closed the iron curtain to block the memories back in time.” -Giorgi Rodionov

 Read this interview with Giorgi Rodionov on the inspiration behind his project.